Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Implementation

 \subsection{Hardware and software Setup}

-\textbf{Hardware:} Our system consists of (1) a development microphone array board whose layout and sensitivity are the same as Amazon Echo 2 Home assistant~\cite{micboard}, (2) a speaker~\cite{digikeyspeaker} and (3) an Ultraleap Leap Motion infrared hand tracking sensor~\cite{leapmotion} which is only for collecting ground truth in training.
-As shown in Fig.~\ref{fig:device}, a laser-cut acrylic holder put them together.
-We use the development microphone board because commercial home assistants are not programmable and provide no access to raw sensor data.
+\textbf{Hardware:} Our system consists of (1) a development microphone array board whose layout and sensitivity are the same as Amazon Echo 2 Home assistant~\cite{micboard}, (2) a speaker~\cite{digikeyspeaker} and (3) a Leap Motion infrared camera ~\cite{leapmotion} which is only for collecting ground truth in training.
+As shown in Fig.~\ref{fig:device}, a laser-cut acrylic holder puts them together.
+We use the development microphone board, similar to most previous work, because commercial home assistants do not provide API access to raw sensor data.
 Installing the raw firmware further eliminates the built-in DSP for optimal speech, which ensures the high frequency has a strong response.
 The board has similar sensitivity and layout to Amazon Echo Dot 2, which has a circularly arranged 7-channel UMA-8-SP USB microphone array.
 The speaker is a 4 Ohms General Purpose Speaker operating at 100Hz--20kHz range, soldered to the board.
 It plays inaudible FMCW ultrasound chirps, which then come back to the mic.
 The Leap Motion co-located with the microphone records the 3D locations of 21 hand joints as the ground truth.
 Note that Beyond-Voice does not require Leap Motion input in testing or in real use case.

-\textbf{Software:} The board is USB connected to a MacBook Pro, which runs a Java program to record the raw audio.
-The transmitter and receiver lines operate on 24 bits per frame, PCM\_SIGNED encoding, and 48k sample rate.
+\textbf{Software:} The board is USB-connected to a MacBook running a Java program to record the raw audio.
+The transmitter and receiver lines operate on 24 bits per frame, PCM\_SIGNED encoding, at 48k sample rate, which are common settings in smart speakers and phones.
 We play an FMCW audio file generated using Audacity with 17k high-pass filter at the max roll-off(48db).
 The filter eliminates the audible burst sound at the intersection of two periods when a sudden frequency change happens.
-Leap Motion camera is connected to a Windows laptop that runs a Python program to record the ground truth hands and timestamps.
-A Flask-based RESTful API synchronizes with the Java audio program.
-The timestamps of camera frames and the starting time of the audio are used to align the two data.
-The data analysis is done offline on an RTX v800 GPU server.
+Leap Motion camera is connected to a Windows laptop running a Python program to record the ground truth hands and timestamps.
+A Flask RESTful API synchronizes with the Java audio program.
+Then we align the timestamps of camera frames and the starting time of audio frames.
+The data analysis is offline on an RTX v800 GPU server.